AmiralPatate/FM23Data/README.md

 - TT: Twin-turbo
 - DSC: Supercharged (positive displacement or centrifugal)
 - T4: Quad-turbo (does not appear in-game, used for Bugatti W16 engines)
-- EV: Electric/other non applicable
+- EV: Electric / other not applicable

 ### ModelType
 - Race: Race-spec model